aecsocket/aeronet/README.md

   * You should be able to plug nearly anything in as the underlying transport layer, and have things work
-  * To achieve this, aeronet provides its own implementation of certain protocol elements such as fragmentation and reliable packets - see `aeronet_protocol`
+  * To achieve this, aeronet provides its own implementation of certain protocol elements such as fragmentation and reliable packets - see [`aeronet_protocol`](https://docs.rs/aeronet_protocol)
 * Integrated with Bevy
   * Built with apps and games in mind, the abstractions chosen closely suit Bevy's app model, and likely other similar frameworks
 * Simple in terms of API
   * The complexity of the underlying transport is abstracted away, which allows for both flexibility in implementation, and less cognitive load on the API user
-  * Configuration options can still be exposed, however there should always be a set of sane defaults
+  * Configuration options are still exposed, however there are always a set of sane defaults
 * Lightweight and have a small footprint
   * The crate minimizes the amount of data copied by using [`Bytes`], reducing allocations
   * Features such as reliability and ordering are implemented with a small memory footprint